 The design of his invention reads-

 The Seabeeze Cycles are built on hygienic lines.
 The spring frame obviates the need for pneumatic tyres.
 The Fairy Seabreeze (rigid frame) was an ideal ladies bicycle.
 The diamond frame preventative of the hideous bicycle hump.

-In living memory, the building has been used as a Baker's and Restaurant, and Estate agent's, a Print Works and now as from 9 years ago Christies Wine Bar & Bistro.
+In living memory, the building has been used as a Baker's and Restaurant, an Estate agent's, a Print Works, a mobility centre and for the last 20 years- Christies Wine Bar & Bistro.

-Located next to birchington train station and close to many bus stops, we welcome everyone, whether its a quiet drink in the beer garden to relax after a hard days work, or a group gathering, theres something for everyone at Christies.
-Serving home-cooked food 7 days a week from 12-3pm, with a large variety of meals to choose from, we're the perfect place to eat for friends, family, or even business meetings.
+Located next to Birchington train station and close to many bus stops, we welcome everyone, whether its a quiet drink in the beer garden to relax after a hard days work, or a group gathering, there's something for everyone.
+Serving home-cooked food 7 days a week from 10:30-3pm, with a large variety of meals to choose from, we're the perfect place to eat for friends, family, or even business meetings.